You Can Consciously Change Your Organization's Culture

 - What are the five most important values you would like to see represented in your organizational culture?

 - Are these values compatible with your current organizational culture?
 Do they exist now?
 If not, why not?
-If they are so important, why aren't you attaining these values?
+If they are so important, why aren't you attaining these values now?

-- Are your mission, vision, and values clearly articulated and disseminated so that employees have a clear understanding of the organization's direction and where they fit within it?
+- Are your mission, vision, and values clearly articulated and disseminated so that employees have a clear understanding of the organization's direction and where they and their goals fit within it?

 - What cultural elements support the success of your organization, and what elements of the current organizational culture need to change?